stefancruz/stefancruz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a .NET software developer
+- 🔭 I’m currently working as a .NET and Node.js software developer
 - 🌱 I’m currently learning .NET 5, Blazor, OpenID and Kubernetes
 - 👯 I’m looking to collaborate on NET opensource projects
 - ⚡ Fun fact: I'm a cyclist, runner and photographer on my free time